 Leftover Food Tips

-An interesting hodgepodge of useful, economical and clever tips for putting leftover foods to good use.
+Useful, economical and clever tips for putting leftover foods to good use.

 To heat leftover tortillas, grease a skillet lightly with oil and place over medium heat.
 Dip tortillas in water and quickly steam-sauté them on both sides.

 One way to freshen stale rolls is to seal them in a brown paper bag, sprinkle the outside with water, then heat 10 to 15 minutes in a 350°F (175°C) oven.